AltaPay/plugin-wordpress/readme.txt

 == Changelog ==

 = 3.3.5 =
-* Save reconciliation identifiers with orders meta to make it available for CSV export.
+* Add option to export reconciliation data in CSV
 * Update minimum PHP supported version to 7.4

 = 3.3.4 =